ryanmaguire/newtonian_black_holes/README.md

 Newtonian mechanics predicts the existence of black holes.
 Take the escape velocity formula and apply it to the speed of light.
-The result is the the Schwarzschild radius, which is the same formula one derives if they were to perform to full general relativistic calculation.
+The result is the Schwarzschild radius, which is the same formula one derives if they were to perform to full general relativistic calculation.
 $$R=\frac{2GM}{c^{2}}$$